arthwrvl/FakeArtist/README.md

 # Fake Artist

-## Based on the game Fake Artist by Oink Games.
+## Based on the game Fake Artist Goes to New York by Oink Games.

 This project was created for study purposes.